 Soon you will be taking your baby home from the hospital.
 The best way to ensure that your baby arrives home safely is to use a safe and properly installed car seat.
 Every state has laws that require infants to ride in car safety seats.
-For the best possible protection, keep your infant in a rear-facing child safety seat in a back seat for as long as possible--up to the height or weight limit of the particular seat.
-For many children, that will be 30, 35, or even 40 pounds.
-Many kids will be over 2 when they reach that weight.
-Rear-facing occupants are safest.
+For the best possible protection, keep your infant in a rear-facing child safety seat in a back seat for as long as possible, rear-facing occupants are safest.
+Frequently check with the National Highway Trafﬁc Safety Administration for the most up to date car seat laws and information, at www.nhtsa.gov/Safety/CPS

 What you need to know about car seat safety - general points: